jgm/lunamark/README.markdown

 # Extensions

-Lunamark's markdown parser currently supports the following extensions (which can be turned on or off individually):
+Lunamark's markdown parser currently supports a number of extensions (which can be turned on or off individually), including:

   - Smart typography (fancy quotes, dashes, ellipses)
   - Significant start numbers in ordered lists